LearnNLearnNLearn/CypressTest/README.md

 For testing NFT, I created test cases to check for:

--When user is on homepage, if image / title / price is visible
+-When user is on homepage, if image / title / price is visible / Quantity for sale

 -When user clicks on NFTCard, if image / title / price is visible

+-When user clicks on NFTCard, if select edition button can be clicked and redirected to editions page

 -When user clicks on NFTCard, if bid button can be clicked and redirected to login (this is on assumption user isn't logged in as currently I do not have account to test for when user is logged in)